Leuterod: Politics

-The municipal council is made up of 13 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 13 June 2004.
+The municipal council is made up of 13 council members, including the extraofficial mayor (Bürgermeister), who was elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Transport

 East of the municipality runs Bundesstraße 255, linking Montabaur and Rennerod.
 The nearest Autobahn interchanges are Mogendorf and Montabaur, both on the A 3 (Cologne–Frankfurt), both 5 km away each.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.